 Rik and I actually walked the track this time taking in the bits we’d missed.
 When you first get on a Segway it does take up a lot of your concentration!
 I’d recommend the scenic walks around the grounds.
 We clocked up 4 miles which brings my current Walk 1000 miles to 325 miles so far!

-Disclaimer: This was a sponsored post – all thoughts, leaning, big grins, and un-sure no hands for picture moments were all mine.
+Disclaimer: This was a sponsored post – all thoughts, leaning, big grins, and shaky ‘no hands’ for picture moments, were all mine.